 Running Man star Song Ji Hyo to be paid 948 million KRW in settlement after winning lawsuit against ex-agency

 South Korean star Song Ji Hyo has succeeded in her legal case, and Uzu Rocks decided not to challenge the court's ruling.
-Read on to know more details on the same!
+Read on to know more details.

 -